Kyczan/lectures-scheduler/README.md

 - second on `localhost:3001` - server express app

 Also in dev mode authentication is not working because of proxy used in client app.

-When you start production version of app (by typing `npm run start:build`) there is only one server running on `localhost:3001`.

 After first prod run you will get alert about no access.